- James Tam

 Three fat dames with six big boobs . . .

 Ah Wah ambled over my side, smirking.
-“When I served TC, he wasn’t even a foetus.”
-He said it in a low and even voice; neither an undignified whisper nor a declaration of trouble.
+‘When I served TC, he wasn’t even a foetus.’
+He said it in a low and even voice; neither an undignified whisper nor a declaration of challenge.

-I was tempted to say “he still isn’t”, but refrained from responding.
-If Mooloo had pretended not to have heard Ah Wah, he might not grant me similar courtesy.
-Instead, I grasped the opportunity to ask a little more about him.
+I was tempted to say ‘he still isn’t much of one’, but refrained from responding.
+If Mooloo had pretended not to hear Ah Wah, he would not have granted me similar courteousy.
+Instead, I grasped the opportunity to find out a little bit more about Ah Wah.

-“Man slaughter,” he said, drawing his right index finger across his throat, shrugging at the same time, slanting the fatal slash diagonally.
-I thought the shrug was inappropriately casual, appearing affected like an ostentatious understatement; but it could have just been me taking man slaughter too seriously.
+‘Man slaughter,’ he said, drawing his right index finger across his throat, shrugging at the same time, slanting the fatal slash diagonally.
+He also tried to sound casual — oh well, only manslaughter.

-The “man” he “slaughtered” was a scrawny Wo Kee kid a couple of years his junior.
-Thin like a matchstick, his dull yellowish complexion reminded Ah Wah of the greasy preserved ducks his mum used to hang out the window to air on a nice day, except not as lustrous.
-He was mentally and physically desiccated; no doubt a precocious junkie due to die anytime soon of any excuse.
-“I became that excuse.
-Shit karma,” he said, apparently still sore about the injustice of fate.
+The man he slaughtered was a scrawny Wo Kee kid a couple of years his junior.
+Thin like a matchstick, his dull yellowish complexion reminded Ah Wah of the greasy preserved ducks his mum used to hang out the window to air out on a nice day, except not as lustrous.
+He was mentally and physically desiccated, a precocious junkie going through the motion of life in a dangerous circle.
+He was due to die anytime soon; all he needed was an excuse.
+‘I became his fucking excuse.
+Shit karma,’ he said, apparently still sore about the injustice of fate.

-Anyway, the nitwit, high on something dirt cheap and many beer too many, was begging for it.
-He yapped about Wo Kee wiping 14K off the map of Tsim Tsa Tsui to one of Ah Wah’s chicks, imagine, in a disco in Tsim Tsa Tsui, back then hardcore 14K turf under the protection of Ah Wah’s Big Brother.
-He left Ah Wah with no option.
+Anyway, the nitwit, high on something dirt cheap and a few beer too many, was begging for it.
+He yapped about Wo Kee wiping 14K off the map of Tsim Tsa Tsui to one of Ah Wah’s chicks, in a disco in Tsim Tsa Tsui, back then hardcore 14K turf under the protection of Ah Wah’s Big Brother.
+He left Ah Wah with no choice.

-He used only his bare fist.
-“It caught him solid, right below the sternum.”
+‘I caught him solid, right below the sternum with my bare fist.’
 His right arm was still good, very strong in fact.
 Like his left, it rarely lost in arm wrestling.
-On his thirteenth birthday, Big Brother had bought it a dragon.
+On his thirteenth birthday two years ago, Big Brother had bought it a dragon.
 Ah Wah spent days looking at it when alone, caressing and admiring the texture of the tinted skin incredulously.
-The tattoo would win him his sobriquet at the fearsome age of fourteen.
-With a sobriquet, he was now recognised, fully immersed in jiang hu, no longer his own boy.
+The tattoo eventually won him his sobriquet at the fearsome age of fourteen.
+He was now fully immersed in jiang hu, becoming known and feared, no longer his own boy.

 He was discharged after three years.
-One month hence, he got sucked into a big gang warfare, again against Woo Kee, again in Tsim Tsa Tsui, and got sent back in again for another three years.
-He had not killed anyone this time but the jail term was similar.
-He found that strange.
-He turned twenty-one at TC but was not transferred to an adult prison because he only had a few weeks left.
+Barely a month later, he got sucked into a big gang warfare.
+Again, it was Woo Kee.
+Again, in Tsim Tsa Tsui, and again, back to TC for another three years.
+He had not killed anyone that time, but the jail term was the same.
+He found that ‘fucking ridiculous’.
+He turned twenty-one at TC but was not transferred to an adult prison because he only had a few weeks left to serve.